ding2/ding2/docs/code_guidelines.md

 	* Hidden variables
 	* Other requirements and how to obtain these such as API urls, versions, keys, library system and trimmings
 	* Any code which does not comply with these guidelines and a brief argument why
-* `LICENSE.txt`: All repositories must contain a `LICENSE.txt` file containing the license for Ding: GPL2.

 ## Naming